2023 ARCA Menards Series East

-The 2023 ARCA Menards Series East will be the 37th season of the ARCA Menards Series East, a regional stock car racing series sanctioned by NASCAR in the United States.
-The season will begin on March 25 with the Pensacola 200 at Five Flags Speedway and will end on September 14 with the Bush's Beans 200 at Bristol Motor Speedway.
+The 2023 ARCA Menards Series East was the 37th season of the ARCA Menards Series East, a regional stock car racing series sanctioned by NASCAR in the United States.
+The season began on March 25 with the Pensacola 200 at Five Flags Speedway and ended on September 14 with the Bush's Beans 200 at Bristol Motor Speedway.

-Sammy Smith, the defending series champion in 2021 and 2022, will run full-time for Joe Gibbs Racing in the NASCAR Xfinity Series in 2023 and therefore will not return to run full-time in the ARCA Menards Series East and defend his title.
-William Sawalich will replace him in the No. 18 car in 2023, which goes back to being owned by JGR after being owned by Kyle Busch Motorsports in 2022.
+Sammy Smith, the defending series champion in 2021 and 2022, moved up to the NASCAR Xfinity Series to run full-time for Joe Gibbs Racing in 2023 and therefore did not return to run full-time in the ARCA Menards Series East and defend his title.
+William Sawalich replaced him in the No. 18 car in 2023, which went back to being owned by JGR after being owned by Kyle Busch Motorsports in 2022.
+At the conclusion of the season, Sawalich clinched the ARCA Menards Series East championship.